 REQ.21.3 Model Business Practices

-REQ.21.3.1 General Practices for Energy Services Provider Interface
+REQ.21.3.1 General Practices for Energy Services Provider Interface (ESPI)

 REQ.21.3.1.1 To the extent required by the Applicable Regulatory Authority, Authorized Third Parties and Data Custodians should exchange Retail Customer’s energy usage information at the Retail Customer’s request pursuant to the requirements as set forth in NAESB REQ.21, subject to the Governing Documents.

-REQ.21.3.1.2 The Energy Services Provider Interface relationship requires a set of agreements between Retail Customer-Authorized Third Party, Retail Customer-Data Custodian, and Authorized Third Party-Data Custodian to ensure that the appropriate information is provided as needed and other information access is restricted.
+REQ.21.3.1.2 The ESPI relationship requires a set of agreements between Retail Customer-Authorized Third Party, Retail Customer-Data Custodian, and Authorized Third Party-Data Custodian to ensure that the appropriate information is provided as needed and other information access is restricted.

-REQ.21.3.1.3 A Third Party cannot access personally identifiable information from a Data Custodian.
-Personally identifiable information may only be provided to a Third Party by the Retail Customer.
+REQ.21.3.1.3 A Third Party cannot access PII from a Data Custodian.
+PII may only be provided to a Third Party by the Retail Customer.

-REQ.21.3.1.4 Subject to the Governing Documents and Applicable Regulatory Authority, the Energy Service Provider Interface should enable a Retail Customer to share energy usage information for such Retail Customer with Third Parties who have acquired the right to act in this role.
+REQ.21.3.1.4 Subject to the Governing Documents and Applicable Regulatory Authority, the ESPI should enable a Retail Customer to share energy usage information for such Retail Customer with Authorized Third Parties who have acquired the right to act in this role.

-REQ.21.1.5 The Energy Service Provider Interface should allow exchange of usage information without requiring access to Personally Identifiable Information.
+REQ.21.1.5 The ESPI should allow exchange of usage information without requiring access to PII.

-REQ.21.1.6 All information exchanged by the Energy Service Provider Interface should be secure in accordance with the security requirements stated herein.
+REQ.21.1.6 All information exchanged by the ESPI should be secure in accordance with the security requirements stated herein.
 These may be further constrained by Governing Documents and Applicable Regulatory Authority.

-REQ.21.1.7 A Retail Customer should have the ability to authorize the Distribution Company to release energy usage information for such Retail Customer to a Third Party who has acquired the right to act in this role, subject to the Governing Documents and Applicable Regulatory Authority.
+REQ.21.1.7 A Retail Customer should have the ability to authorize the Data Custodian to release energy usage information for such Retail Customer to an Authorized Third Party who has acquired the right to act in this role, subject to the Governing Documents and Applicable Regulatory Authority.

-REQ.21.1.8 Subject to the Governing Documents and Applicable Regulatory Authority, a Retail Customer should have the ability to authorize multiple Third Parties to have limited time based read only access to specified energy usage or other types of information for such Retail Customer, with any default expiration for such access established by such Governing Documents or Applicable Regulatory Authority.
+REQ.21.1.8 Subject to the Governing Documents and Applicable Regulatory Authority, a Retail Customer should have the ability to authorize multiple Authorized Third Parties to have limited time based read only access to specified EUI or other types of information for such Retail Customer, with any default expiration for such access established by such Governing Documents or Applicable Regulatory Authority.

 REQ.21.1.9 Subject to the Governing Documents and Applicable Regulatory Authority, a Retail Customer should have the ability to designate a specific expiration date, extend any specific expiration date, or indicate an open-ended access timeframe other than the default access period.

-REQ.21.1.10 The Energy Services Provider Interface should have the capability to support the Retail Customers’ ability to select / revoke which Partner Providers are authorized for read-only access to energy usage information.
+REQ.21.1.10 The ESPI should have the capability to support the Retail Customers’ ability to select / revoke which Authorized Third Parties are authorized for read-only access to EUI.

-REQ.21.1.11 The Energy Services Provider Interface should have the capability to notify the relevant authorized Third Parties, Data Custodian and Retail Customers when access has been granted, access has been changed, or access has been revoked for a Service Delivery Point.
+REQ.21.1.11 The ESPI should have the capability to notify the relevant Authorized Third Parties, Data Custodian and Retail Customers when access has been granted, access has been changed, or access has been revoked for a Service Delivery Point.

-REQ.21.1.12 Subject to the Governing Documents and Applicable Regulatory Authority, the Energy Services Provider Interface should be consistent with the applicable guidelines around security and authorization for Third Party data access as set forth in the NISTIR 7628.
+REQ.21.1.12 Subject to the Governing Documents and Applicable Regulatory Authority, the ESPIshould be consistent with the applicable guidelines around security and authorization for Third Party data access as set forth in the NISTIR 7628.

-REQ.21.1.13 The Energy Services Provider Interface should provide the ability for any party to terminate any information sharing relationship in which that party is involved.
+REQ.21.1.13 The ESPI should provide the ability for any party to terminate any information sharing relationship in which that party is involved.

-REQ.21.1.14 Future versions of the Energy Services Provider Interface should be backwards compatible, including provisions for exchanging versioning information and negotiating interface capabilities.
+REQ.21.1.14 Future versions of the ESPI should be backwards compatible, including provisions for exchanging versioning information and negotiating interface capabilities.